 I choose to work because we have monetary goals for our family of two that I would like to contribute to.
 I choose to work because I feel I have value I can offer to an employer.
 I choose to work because I do well in a structured environment.
 I choose to work because we like nice things.
 I choose to work for the social environment it provides.
 I choose to work because I don’t want to be 100% dependent on my husband’s money.
 I choose to work to help us get closer to our FI number.
 And I will continue to choose to work at a W2 employer until I can maintain enough streams of passive income where we both don’t have to work.

 There I said it!
 Sometimes we are lazy AF and that’s okay.
 Being debt free, we don’t have to worry about the constant hustle all the time!
-We are far enough along in our journey to financial independence that it’s okay to binge watch Netflix for a whole weekend as long as we don’t maintain those habits on a repetitive basis.
+We are far enough along in our journey to financial independence that it’s okay to binge watch Netflix for a whole weekend.
+As long as we don’t maintain those habits on a repetitive basis then all is well.
 This I realize is privilege.
-I see you all in the Debt Free Community straight hustling, and I see that it is exhausting, so I recognize this privilege.
+I see you all in the Debt Free Community straight hustling.
+And I see that it is exhausting, so I recognize this privilege.

-I started this blog as I recongized I have the time to add another stream of income and my ultimate goal is to continue to work on this with consistency.
-This also helps dictate where my time is spent in order to prevent lazy habits, but in all honestly it’s easy to put it on the back burner when I want to binge “The Office.”
+I started this blog as I recognized I have the time to add another stream of income.
+My ultimate goal is to continue to work on this with consistency.
+This also helps dictate where my time is spent in order to prevent lazy habits.
+But in all honestly it’s easy to put it on the back burner when I want to binge “The Office.”

 Free As A Weed promotes The Power of Choice!